bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 * **Post Processing Stack / HDR / Bloom**: HDR and bloom [almost made it into Bevy 0.6](https://github.com/bevyengine/bevy/pull/2876), but we decided to hold them back so we can polish them a bit and build a proper "modular post processing stack".
 * **Skeletal Animation**: Ultimately Bevy will have a general purpose, property based animation system (we already have a [working implementation](https://github.com/bevyengine/bevy/pull/1429)).
 We've been holding off on adding skeletal animation, so we can slot it in to that system, but in retrospect that was a mistake.
 People need skeletal animation _now_.
 In the short term we will build a scoped 3d skeletal animation system, just to get the ball rolling.
 Then later we will port it to the general purpose system (whenever that is ready),
-* **Global Illumination**: GI will provide a massive boost to the feel of "realism", so it is worth prioritizing at least one form of GI in the sort term.
+* **Global Illumination**: GI will provide a massive boost to the feel of "realism", so it is worth prioritizing at least one form of GI in the short term.
 * **Shadow Filters and Cascades**: Rob Swain (@superdump) has already done a lot of work in this area, so we will hopefully see that materialize in a Bevy release soon.

 ### UI Refresh